Sniffdog/SplitSniff/readme.txt

 Few things to note:

-Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Startsniff.bat
+Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Splitsniffin.bat

-Please change startsniff.bat to YOUR information concerning MiningPoolHub ie: Username and Workername
+Please change Splitsniffin.bat to YOUR information concerning MiningPoolHub ie: Username and Workername

 Workername will be on zpool and hashrefinery as ID=(your Workername)

-Startsniff.bat file is set for BTC...
+Splitsniffin.bat file is set for BTC...
 You can change to your currency (Make sure you use the same wallet address as currency)

-Decide which pool to mine at by -Poolname in Startsniff.bat
+Decide which pool to mine at by -Poolname in Splitsniffin.bat

 Donate is set for 5 minutes... to turn off set start bat file to -Donate 0 (only 5 minutes a day)